pkulchenko/fullmoon/README.md

 ```

 If the routes are set in the opposite order, `/user/bob` may never be
-checked as long as "/user/:name" returns some (non-false) result.
+checked as long as the `"/user/:name"` action handler returns some
+non-false result.

 #### Named routes